-One of the first steps in the fight against HIV/AIDS is education and awareness.
+One of the first steps in the fight against HIV is education.

 HIV stands for human immunodeficiency virus and it’s the virus that can lead to AIDS (Acquired Immunodeficiency Syndrome).
 It enters the body and infects immune system cells, as well as other cells in the body — causing more copies of the virus to be produced.
-A person who has been infected with HIV is HIV-positive, but does not necessarily have AIDS.
+A person who has been infected with HIV is living with the virus, but does not necessarily have AIDS.

-- There are currently 1.1 million adults and adolescents in the United States living with HIV.
+- There are currently 1.2 million people in the United States living with HIV.

-- Approximately 1 in 6 people (15.8%) who are infected with HIV do not know that they have been infected.
+- Approximately 1 in 8 people who are living with HIV are unaware of their status.

-- Top ten states with the highest rates HIV/AIDS diagnosis are California, New York, Florida, Texas, Illinois, New Jersey, Maryland, Pennsylvania, North Carolina, and Georgia.
+- Top ten states with the highest rates HIV diagnosis are California, New York, Florida, Texas, Illinois, New Jersey, Maryland, Pennsylvania, North Carolina, and Georgia.

-- A quarter of new HIV infections are amongst 13-24 year olds.
+- About one in five HIV infections are amongst 13-24 year olds.